 If you want to, then it’s even possible to incorporate mindfulness into your exercise.
 This is especially easy to do with an activity like yoga, which involves hyper-focus on what all of your body parts are doing.

 Focus on the ways that your body feels as you are stretching and moving around, and focus on sensations rather than thoughts.
-It’s great for your mental health!
+The benefits of yoga in your 20s and 30s will stick with you right into your old age - it’s great for both your physical and mental health!

 Learning To Keep Stress Levels In Check